Erindale/ETK-docs/ref_manual/nodes/masks/selection_box.rst

 |BOOLEAN_FIELD| Outside
    A mask that selects points outside the box.

+.. index:: Signed Distance Function; Selection Box

 |FLOAT_FIELD| SDF
-   A signed distance function that outputs 0..1 values based the point's proximity to its nearest face of the selection box.
+   A signed distance function that yields larger values further from the box boundary.

 |GEOMETRY| Preview
    A preview of the selection box.
 This is real geometry that can be